attitude/duck-types-php/docs/Type.md

 public static for (string|\Closure $type): \Closure
 ```

-Get or set type \Closure
+Get or set type with annotation or \Closure

 **Parameters**